sunshowers-code/py-ntfs/README.rst

 License
 -------

-(c) 2012 the Mozilla Foundation, licensed under the Simplified BSD License.
+(c) 2012 the Mozilla Foundation and others, licensed under the Simplified BSD License.
 See the LICENSE file for details.

 .. _hard links: https://en.wikipedia.org/wiki/Hard_link